 Choroid plexus: Definition, Function, Structures, Diagram, Facts, FAQs

-Irshad AnwarUpdated on 02 Jul 2025, 06:49 PM IST
+Irshad AnwarUpdated on 16 Dec 2025, 02:31 PM IST

-What Is Choroid Plexus?
+What Is the Choroid Plexus?

 The choroid plexus is a collection of cells located within the ventricles of the brain, especially inside the lateral, third, and fourth ventricles.
 It comprises ependymal cells, blood vessels, and connective tissue and forms the CSF.
 The choroid plexus filters blood for the production of CSF, which later goes into the brain and spinal cord, cushioning, nourishing, and clearing waste products.
 It forms a part of the maintenance of the internal environment of the brain and helps in the sustenance of neural health for overall correct functionality of the central nervous system.

-Anatomy Of The Choroid Plexus
+Anatomy of The Choroid Plexus

 The choroid plexus is a structure inside the ventricles of the brain that accounts for the largest proportion of cerebrospinal fluid production.
 It can be found in all parts of the ventricles inside the brain, namely the lateral, third, and fourth ventricles.